RouninMedia/ashiva-changelog/README.md

        NEXT QUESTION: HOW CAN UNMANIFESTED CAPSULES HAVE PRIMECELLS?
 CAN THEY?
 CAN THEY HAVE IMPLICITCELLS INSTEAD?
 OR NEITHER?
 OR BOTH?

-       I THINK THE ANSWER IS THAT WHILE PRIMECELLS IN CAPSULEMANIFEST FILES CAN HAVE ANY NAME: `/code/markup/button-markup--html.json`
+       I THINK THE ANSWER IS THAT WHILE PRIMECELLS IN CAPSULEMANIFEST FILES CAN HAVE ANY NAME: `/ashiva-menu/code/markup/button-markup--html.json`
-       PRIMECELLS IN INLINE CAPSULEMANIFESTS CAN ONLY BE IMPLICIT: `/code/markup/markup--html.json` IF THE DOCUMENT IS HTML, THE IMPLICIT PRIMECELL WILL BE MARKUP.
-IF THE DOCUMENT IS SVG, THE IMPLICIT PRIMECELL WILL BE VECTORS
+       PRIMECELLS IN INLINE CAPSULEMANIFESTS ARE IMPLICITLY NAMED AFTER THE CAPSULENAME: `/ashiva-menu/code/markup/ashiva-menu--html.json`
+       IF THE DOCUMENT IS HTML, THE IMPLICIT PRIMECELL WILL BE IN /markup/.
+IF THE DOCUMENT IS SVG, THE IMPLICIT PRIMECELL WILL BE IN /vectors/

+       BY THE SAME TOKEN, THE IMPLICIT INLINE MANIFEST IS: `[#][Markup="SB_NextPage"]` // *OR SHOULD IT BE ALL FIVE ??*
+       AND THE SEMI-IMPLICIT INLINE MANIFEST (BELOW) IS: `[#][Markup="SB_NextPage", Styles="SB_NextPage", Scripts="SB_NextPage"]`

     - `<SB_nextPage (Scotia_Beauty)>` // *reference to the Implicit **PrimeCell** for an Unmanifested Capsule, with an implicit inline Manifest*
     - `<SB_nextPage (Scotia_Beauty) [@]Button_Markup>` // *reference to a **Named Cell** for a Unmanifested Capsule, with an implicit inline Manifest*